devaneando/Wikitten/library/index.md

 ### Installation

-* Download the latest version or clone the repository on GitHub
+* [Download](https://github.com/victorstanciu/Wikitten/archive/master.zip) the latest version or clone the [repository on GitHub](https://github.com/victorstanciu/Wikitten)
 * After extracting the archive, drop the files somewhere in your DocumentRoot, or make a separate Apache [VirtualHost](http://httpd.apache.org/docs/2.2/mod/core.html#virtualhost) (this is the way I currently use it myself)
 * That's it.
 There's a `library` directory in the installation folder.
 Everything you place in there will be rendered by the wiki.
 If there's an `index.md` file (such as the one you are reading now) in that folder, it will be served by default when accessing the wiki.

+  You don't have to use the `library` directory if you don't want to.
+Simply open the `index.php` file and set another value for the `LIBRARY` constant.
+That's where your files will be read from.

 ### Special thanks go to: